thesmartrobot/thesmartrobot.github.io/_posts/2022-02-23-lbs-exploration.md

 The ability to resolve uncertainty in the environment is a fundamental ability of humans.
 Every time we need to do something, we tend to first secure that our actions will succeed, e.g. if you need to buy a product, you would likely first search online or ask around to find the best store to buy it, rather than just wandering around until finding what you need.

 In a similar way, artificial agents should be curious and find relevant information in the environment by themselves.
 Exploration approaches such as Latent Bayesian Surprise, which shows outstanding performance across several tasks, are very important in this.
 At the same time, research should be careful about the Noisy TV problem.
 Although we found our method to be resilient to simple artificial noise patterns, future studies should focus on studying how more complex stochasticity can affect exploration and to what extent current methods are robust.
-In addition, we also aim to investigate on how to further structure the latent representation of the model, e.g. using [contrastive learning approaches](https://thesmartrobot.github.io/2021/11/18/contrastive-actinf.html), in order to lead to more efficent and well-directed exploration.
+In addition, we also aim to investigate how to further structure the latent representation of the model, e.g. using [contrastive learning approaches](https://thesmartrobot.github.io/2021/11/18/contrastive-actinf.html), in order to lead to more efficient and well-directed exploration.